24 Aug 2023

 Digital Xtra Fund invites applications for initiatives to drive digital skills for young people across Scotland

-Digital Xtra Fund, has opened applications for its eighth cohort of tech initiatives since being launched in 2016.
+Digital Xtra Fund has opened applications for its eighth cohort of tech initiatives since being launched in 2016.
 The charity supports extracurricular activities at the school stage which help drive digital skills.
 To date, the Fund has secured almost £1 million to deliver coding and tech clubs and initiatives nationwide.

 Industry backers include Chroma Ventures, Baillie Gifford, J.P.
 Morgan, Cirrus Logic, Accenture, ScotlandIS, Skyscanner, and Incremental Group which was acquired by Telefonica Tech last year.
 The Scottish Government will once again match industry support in 2023/24.